hoopii/Supervised_ML_Predict_Hous_Prices/README.md

-# Supevised Machine Learning: Predict Housing Prices
+# Supervised Machine Learning: Predict Housing Prices
 create a model that predicts the price of a house based on its characteristics.
 Create a model to predict whether a house is expensive or not.
 Create a model to predict the exact price of a house.

 ![grafik](https://user-images.githubusercontent.com/100354393/205448241-bb12af70-f0fc-4466-935c-fa4f7714934f.png)